 - Above $25k: Manager, finance team, legal, and C-suite approval

-Ask your team members to secure the necessary budget approval before making project procurement requests.
+Ask your team members to secure the necessary budget approval before making project or material procurement requests.

 2. Eligibility criteria for procurement